Quick loan for unexpected bills: secure instant payout within 24 hours

 The Federal Statistical Office offers datasets on loans and online transactions.

-The Deutsche Bundesbank provides information on interest rates for consumer loans to private households.
+The German Bundesbank provides information on interest rates for consumer loans to private households.

-The Deutsche Bundesbank delivers statistics on deposit and lending interest rates.
+The German Bundesbank provides statistics on deposit and lending rates.

-The Deutsche Bundesbank offers MFI interest rate statistics on loans and new business.
+The German Bundesbank offers MFI interest rate statistics on outstanding business and new business.

-The Consumer Centre provides helpful tips on saving money with loans and credits.
+The Consumer Advice Centre gives helpful tips on saving money on loans and borrowings.

-The Federation of German Consumer Organisations offers expert knowledge on loans.
+The Consumer Advice Centre Federal Association provides expert knowledge on loans.

-The Federal Statistical Office provides information on the topic of 'No Money' in the context of population, employment, and social living conditions.
+The Federal Statistical Office provides information on the topic 'No Money' in the context of population, work and social living conditions.

 FAQ

-If you're unable to make an installment payment, you should contact the bank immediately.
-Many providers offer the option of a payment break or adjusting the installment amount.
-Do not ignore the situation, as this could lead to expensive reminder fees and a negative SCHUFA record.
+If you are unable to pay an instalment, you should contact the bank immediately.
+Many providers offer the option of a payment break or an adjustment to the instalment amount.
+Do not ignore the situation, as otherwise expensive reminder fees and a negative SCHUFA entry may result.

 Can I repay a quick loan early?

-Yes, early repayment (special repayment) is possible in full or in part with most loans.
-Check in the contract whether this is free, as some banks charge an early repayment penalty.
+Yes, early repayment (special repayment) is possible in whole or in part for most loans.
+Check the contract to see whether this is free of charge, as some banks charge an early repayment fee.

-A quick loan is usually not tied to a specific purpose.
-You can use the money freely, for example for repairs, unexpected bills, new furnishings, or to bridge a financial gap.
+A quick loan is generally not tied to any specific purpose.
+You can use the money freely, for example for repairs, unexpected bills, new furnishings or to bridge a short-term financial gap.

 What documents do I need for the online application?

-For a digital application, you usually need the last two to three payslips, bank statements from the past few months, and a valid identification document (ID card or passport) for video identification.
+For a digital application, you will usually need the last two to three payslips, bank statements from the last few months and a valid identity document (identity card or passport) for video identification.

 Is a quick loan the same as a mini loan?